Fraction Calculator

 One and one fifth is six fifths. - Subtract: 1.5 - 6/5 = 3/2 - 6/5 = 3 · 5/2 · 5 - 6 · 2/5 · 2 = 15/10 - 12/10 = 15 - 12/10 = 3/10

 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(2, 5) = 10.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 2 × 5 = 10.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, three halves minus six fifths equals three tenths.